 Social media can help keep us connected to one another.
 Now more than ever, while public health and safety guidelines recommend that Maritimers maintain physical distance from their friends and neighbours, social media can provide us with a link to our loved ones.

-But overuse of social media can have its pitfalls, especially for individuals claiming benefits for injuries or long-term disabilities.
+But overuse of social media can have its pitfalls, long term disability lawyers have especially recognized the potential negative impact for individuals claiming benefits for injuries or long-term disabilities.
 Sharing various types of information online, like updates about your claim, photos of your injuries, location check-ins, and even seemingly benign posts about your mood may influence your claim’s outcome.

 Private information shared on a public platform can be used to question a claimant’s credibility, even when their claims for damages are entirely legitimate.
 Photos, videos, and other social media posts only provide a snapshot of an individual’s entire life.
 Taken out of context, these snapshots could be used to cast aspersions or doubts on the veracity of an injured victim’s claims.